Pros / The call response time was very fast.

 Both are impressive and worth considering, especially if your loved one doesn't like the idea of wearing a medical alert device.
 It's not uncommon for seniors to resist medical alerts, as there is a stigma associated with these devices.
 Many seniors don't want others to think they may need help.
 With a medical alert smartwatch, nobody is going to view the watch as anything other than a watch.
 Plus, these devices offer pragmatic features your loved one might enjoy using regardless of the medical alert features, like displaying text messages, appointment alerts, weather updates and fitness tracking.

 Compared to the MobileHelp Smart, the Freedom Guardian is the simpler, less stylish option.
 It only has two buttons, very few screens and no fitness and health tracking capabilities.
 But it costs much less upfront, a one-time fee of $99 compared to MobileHelp's $350 price tag.
-However, it's worth noting you have to return the Freedom when you cancel the service, but you are purchasing the MobileHelp Smart outright and can use it as a full-smartwatch, even after you cancel your service with MobileHelp.
-That said, the Freedom Guardian is far easier to use.
+However, it also costs nearly twice as month per month to maintain the emergency response center service.
+That said, the Freedom Guardian is far easier to use for seniors who aren't familiar with smartphones or smartwatches.
 As such, it's the better option if your loved one isn't particularly tech adept, but still capable.
 If your loved one loves technology and is proficient with a smartphone, the MobileHelp Smart is the better option.

 The Freedom Guardian does have a few issues worth considering.
 For starters, it's not very stylish and it's considerably thicker than most watches, so there's greater risk of it snagging on things.
 Next, the display is very sensitive.
 I like how a voice (from the watch) announces the time when you touch the clock, but the sensitivity of the screen became increasingly annoying over the two days I tested the watch, as it became too easy to activate the voice whenever anything brushed up against it.
 This sensitivity also applies to the help screen.
 If the watch's display is on the help screen, it only takes a light brush to call for help.
 Fortunately, it has a cancel button, allowing you to cancel the call before an operator answers.